 This act could have put her into a gradual disrepute if the matter didn’t get to her notice earlier.
 Her impostors saw her condition as a golden opportunity to become rich.

-This kind of story could easily show that the subject wasn’t real.
-I checked his profile and didn’t see anything to show he could even live on $2 per day.
+I checked the boy’s Facebook profile and didn’t see anything to show he could even live on $2 per day.

 That with the whole cooked story, you should know the guy was up to something.